openfootball/england/README.md

 from the plain text fixtures.
 [More »](http://openfootball.github.io/build.html)

-Note:  The Premier League includes teams from Wales (e.g. Swansea City or Cardiff City).
+Note:  The English Premier League includes teams from Wales (e.g. Swansea City or Cardiff City).